-Partials and Full Dentures in Mississauga, ON.
+Partials and Full Dentures in Mississauga, ON

 As humans age, it is common for the gums to weaken and for the teeth to become loose or permanently fall out.
 In fact, past the age of 40, more and more individuals suddenly find themselves struggling to manage permanent damage to their teeth caused by long-term damage, decay, and malnutrition.
 Although losing teeth is a natural process, it can have numerous negative effects on the body.

 For example, individuals who lose more than one or two teeth are likely to suffer from issues like partial facial collapse, malnutrition from difficulty eating, and jawbone thinning.
-At Pearl Dental Care, we want to help you avoid these conditions by using our state-of-the-art technology to create partials and full dentures from our office in Mississauga, ON.
+At Pearl Dental Care, we want to help you avoid these conditions by using our state-of-the-art technology to create partials and full dentures from our family dentist in Mississauga, ON.

 We understand it can be embarrassing for our patients to admit they are losing teeth, so we maintain a professional and confidential environment.
 We are non-judgmental and focus solely on your care to help you recover and maintain a healthy smile.